leangjia/blender_docs/manual/scene_layout/object/editing/duplicate_linked.rst

 the original object.
 If you modify one of the linked objects in *Edit Mode*, all linked copies are modified.
 Transform properties (object data-blocks) still remain copies, not links, so you still can rotate, scale, and move freely without affecting the other copies.
-Reference the :ref:`Duplicate Example <expl-object-link-duplicate>` for the discussions below.
+Reference the `Examples`_ for the discussions below.

 If the original object was animated, the duplicate will link to the same :ref:`Action <bpy.types.Action>`.
 This means that, even though each object has separate transform properties, they will be set to the same values by the animation system.
-If this is not desired, make the action a single-user copy in the :ref:`Action or NLA Editor <working-with-actions>`.
+If this is not desired, make the action a single-user copy in the :ref:`Action or NLA Editor <actions-workflow>`.

 Linked
    In the *Duplicate Objects* :ref:`ui-undo-redo-adjust-last-operation` panel the *Linked* checkbox is checked